ElsaBonde/murderMystery/README.md

 ### 3.1 What is needed to run the program

-<<<<<<< HEAD

-# To run the program you need to have access to a computer and all the files (you can download the zip file on GitHub) or open the page through this link: [Murder Mystery](https://elsabonde.github.io/murdermystery/).
+To run the program you need to have access to a computer and all the files (you can download the zip file on GitHub) or open the page through this link: [Murder Mystery](https://elsabonde.github.io/murdermystery/).
 If you have problems opening the page, pleaze contact me at (e.g.: elsasofiabonde@gmail.com).

-To run the program you need to have access to a computer and all the files (you can download the zip file on GitHub) or open the page through this link: [Murder Mystery](https://elsabonde.github.io/murdermystery/).
-If you have problems opening the page, please contact me at (e.g.: elsasofiabonde@gmail.com).

-> > > > > > > 61b3a765d75c8af7ad5c486832b96acdc41bae74

 ### 3.2 Tools used to create the game